nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 2. `npm run build` to build a production version of my blog, and,
 3. `lhci autorun` that uses `lighthouserc.json` we defined eariler

-One important thing, we have to provide the `LHCI_TOKEN` to the GitHub Action.
+One important thing is that we have to provide the `LHCI_TOKEN` to the GitHub Action.
 For that, we'll go into the repository Settings > Secrets and variables > Actions and click "New repository secret".
 It should look something like this:

 ![New repository secret](./new-secret.png)